TheWistarInstitute/wi-hpc/README.md

 The following files and folders are examples of slurm job scripting and containerized versions of software (using apptainer).

-Please contact The Wistar Institute's IT Help Desk with any questions!
+Please contact The Wistar Institute's IT Help Desk at helpdesk@wistar.org with any questions!